The Barbara Mansfield

 To all our Neighbors, Racers, and Adventure Chasers:

 In the same spirit of the generosity that afforded Jess the opportunity at a post-secondary education, we have established our Barbara Mansfield Champion Scholar Award program .
 Originally, the goal of the program was to provide 20 percent of our race proceeds in addition to any supplemental donations that we receive to two financially qualified women pursuing post-secondary education, one from the town of Whitefish and the other a black, indigenous, or woman of color.
 However, through the overwhelming support we have received from registrants and donors alike, we have been able to provide more than $20,000 to not two, but Four recipients from both whitefish high school and glacier High school, with more donations expected.

 As professional competitors ourselves, we understand acutely how easy it is to retreat to the bubble of bike racing; to just pull through and pass through; to take in the sights and give little back.
-We hope to pop that bubble by structuring our race such that simply signing up to participate means that you play a part in improving someone else’s circumstances.
-With that said, however, we HIGHLY ENCOURAGE, if you have the means to do so, to donate a little extra to our fundraising efforts.
-Locations to donate will be at our optional Welcome Dinner on Friday, August 20, 2021, along with our donation page, links to both of which will be made available soon.
+We hope to have popped that bubble by structuring our race such that simply signing up to participate means that you play a part in improving someone else’s circumstances.

 The Barbara Mansfield Champion Scholar Award recognizes that champions come in many shapes and forms, including but not limited to athletic champions, champions for equal rights, champions of the arts or the environment.
 But no matter the cause, every champion has similar characteristics: courage, passion, strength, and persistence.
 Those qualities are not always innate.
 Champions can develop those characteristics as they overcome challenges and work to achieve goals.

 Barbara Mansfield is a champion educator who pushed students to discover and develop their passions, skills, and academic potential throughout her career, which is why we named this champion scholar award after her.